 Mental Health

-We have successfully used digital solutions for psychiatry such as apps and telepsychiatry to reach more people with fewer resources.
-Furthermore, our new psychiatric hospitals are designed to hinder suicide attempts and use healing architecture to promote mental wellbeing.
+For example, Denmark has successfully implemented technology and digital solutions for psychiatry such as apps and telepsychiatry to reach more people with fewer resources.
+Furthermore, new psychiatric hospitals are designed to hinder suicide attempts, and healing architecture to promote mental well-being is integrated.

-Stigma is a key issue when it comes to mental health, and we are working hard to break down stigma through national campaigns.
+Stigma is a key issue when it comes to mental health, and several national campaigns to break down stigma have already been rolled out.
 For example, the national campaign against stigma called “One of us” with a vision to improve life for all by promoting inclusion and combating discrimination connected to mental health.

 The Danish Approach to Mental Health